 At 30 minutes you’ll be somewhere around here:

 Now we’re talking!
 Some of the liquid fat is forming at the base of the pan.

 Now it’s time to pull some of the fat out.
-This prevents any future burning but also expedites the rest of the process as the solids will have direct contact with the heat source.
+This prevents any future burning but will also expedite the rest of the process as the solids will have more direct contact with the heat source.